ehaugw/Outward-Vagabond/README.md

 **Precision Strike** (Passive)

-* Weapon attacks ignores half of the targets resistances when the target is prone or hit from behind.
+* Weapon attacks against prone targets or from behind deal some bonus damage, ignore half of the targets' resistances and cause extreme bleeding for a brief moment.

 **Throw Salt** (Cooldown: 15 seconds, Stamina cost: 7)

 * Causes Rage and Confusion

+**Honed Edge** (Duration: 2400 seconds)

+* Adds 20% weapon damage as physical damage
+* Duration drops by 20 seconds whenever the imbued weapon loses durability